Vehicle Forfeiture Attorneys in Minnesota

 The forfeiting agency (the state, county, city, etc.) may require the vehicle owner give security such as a bond or pay cash in the amount of the vehicle’s value in order to release the car.
 If the security is paid in cash, the money will be returned to the owner once the required interlock period ends (the amount of time depends on a number of factors including the severity of the offense and number of prior offenses).

-Lawyers for Minnesota Vehicle Forfeiture
+Experienced Lawyers for Vehicle Forfeiture Law in Minnesota

 The team at Sieben Edmunds Miller Minneapolis criminal defense lawyers and St.Paul criminal defense lawyers wants to see you keep your car, not watch it be sold off at police auction.
 The best way to ensure your vehicle will be returned to you is by preventing you from being convicted of your DWI/DUI charges.
 That’s why we tenaciously fight against DUI and DWI charges for our clients.
 We know an unfair criminal conviction can permanently change your life, so we do everything we can to make sure your rights are protected and justice is served.
 Contact us by calling (651) 323-2464 , or you can complete our easy to use contact form.

-Get a Free Case Evaluation
+Get A Free Case Evaluation

 We are here to help.
 Let us evaluate your case for you.
 Free of charge – no obligation.
 Complete our free case evaluation form or call us directly at (651) 323-2464.